What is a structural rivet?

 Manual Rivet Tool

-Both Monobolt® and Magna-Lok® are popular multi-grip structural rivets that share many physical similarities however their longevity is the key difference.
+Both Monobolt® and Huck rivet Magna-Lok® are popular multi-grip structural rivets that share many physical similarities however their longevity is the key difference.
 In laboratory rivet tests, the Huck Magna-Lok® rivet has outlasted the Avdel® Monobolt® by 20 to 1.
 Magna-Lok rivet lasted 2 million cycles whilst the other lasted 100,000.
 Another key difference is that Magna-Lok does not require a special nose tip to be installed correctly, unlike the Monobolt® which requires a special nose tip.
 Huck’s locking mechanism has been engineered into the rivet to eliminate tooling and operator error.
 Read more about how these lab results expose differences.

 When considering selection you will need to look at; materials, diameter (size), grip range, head style, and strength.
 Here we look into the important criteria to consider prior to making a final decision.